-A separate /boot partition is required if the target is based on the 8.0 release.
+A separate /boot partition is required.

 FIPS is not supported for the PXE diskless deployment method.

 If the installer methods (USB Installer or DVD Installer or PXE Installer) will be used to deploy the target image, there is nothing more to do.
 The rest of the configuration is done by Architect.